gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 command-line argument).

 It is also possible to run the client in an SGX enclave.
-This will create a secure channel between two Graphene SGX processes, possibly running on different machines.
+This will create a secure channel between two Gramine SGX processes, possibly running on different machines.
 It can be used as an example of in-enclave remote attestation and verification.